COVID-19 and Pregnancy - An Update for our Patients

 If you have diabetes, a heart condition, high blood pressure or another health condition, you may be at a higher risk of developing complications before, during and/or after pregnancy.
 HCA Houston Northwest offers specialized care for high risk pregnancies, close to home.
-We employ highly skilled perinatologists who work closely with your nurses and doctor to deliver quality care to you and your baby.
+Our skilled nurses work closely with your doctor to deliver quality care to you and your baby.

 Newborn Screening Program